 Arrive in Quito and be greeted and transfered to the Hacienda Rumiloma.
 This charming hacienda is located only 15 minutes from Quito and is situated in nearly one hundred acres of primary Andean forest on the side of the Volcano Pichincha overlooking the city.
 The hacienda backs up to thousands of acres of national park land with scores of trails, a small river, and llamas grazing peacefully.

 Enjoy breakfast, and for the early-risers, a nice walk around the Rumiloma's property.
 At mid-morning, depart Quito and travel north to Calderón, a small village about 10 km northeast of Quito.
-Calderón is a famous center for unique Ecuadorian folk art.
-Witness a local art form where attractive decorations are made from dough.
 Continue to Guachala, a community transected by the equator, and pass through Cayambe on the way, here you are able to taste bizcochos one of the local delights, and learn more about the making process.
 Next, arrive in Otavalo where you visit the famous Indian Market which dates back to pre-Inca times.
 Finally, visit Cotacachi, which has good leather shopping opportunities, and Cuicocha, the ancient eroded volcanic crater, famous for its deep lake found within.
 Views of the lake and surrounding mountains are excellent when the weather is good.

 In the afternoon, continue to the Hacienda Zuleta.
 This working family farm dates back to the 16th century and encompasses four thousand acres between the Cayambe and Cotacachi volcanoes.
 Upon arriving, your hosts greet you and show you to your guestroom.
 Over an afternoon cup of tea or coffee, discuss the many options for activities to create a tailor-made itinerary with your host and guide based on your preferences and interests.
 Before dinner, take a tour of the hacienda's main building and gardens and learn about Zuleta's rich history.

 Today is free to explore Hacienda Zuleta.
 Enjoy one of the short hikes before breakfast and try to get a sight of the countless birds, some of which are really rare species like the black-crowned night heron or the black-chested buzzard eagle.